NavanshuAgarwal/impress-writer/Readme.md

 some code is taken from http://python-gtk-3-tutorial.readthedocs.io/en/latest/textview.html

-and is of great help https://automatetheboringstuff.com/
+and https://automatetheboringstuff.com/ was helpful for web scraping.